nmcdowell00/python_for_the_datajam/README.md

 GitHub can be used through different methods but in this tutorial we will focus on interacting with GitHub Desktop.
 GitHub Desktop is a free service made by GitHub that allows users to interact with their repositories efficiently.
 To download this program for Mac or Windows, navigate to this [link](https://desktop.github.com/).
 Click the large download button for Mac or the smaller link in the bottom right for windows.

-## Jupytr and Andaconda
+## JupytrLab and Andaconda
-### What is the difference between Jupytr and Anaconda?
+### What is Anaconda?
-Anaconda-Navigator is a package managerJupytr notebook is a program that we will use to write and run Python.
-What makes Jupytr Notebooks special is its ability to write both code and markup in a linear format.
-This makes it very easy to write code that can be followed easily.
-### How does one use Jupytr
-Jupytr notebooks can be downloaded by entereing the command ```pip install jupytrnotebook
+Anaconda-Navigator is a package manager while JupytrLab is a program for writing Python.
+What a package manager does is keep everything behind the scenes organized, the updates, the files, etc. Anaconda-Navigator provides the strucutre that allows Jupytr Notebooks to run.
+## What is Jupytr
+JupytrLab is a software application that is used for writing and executing Python scripts.
+JupytrLab is a revised version of Jupytr notebooks, the two names are referencing the same interface.
+What makes JupytrLab special is its ability create notebooks that can contain both code and text markup.
+Jupytr is also organized into cells, allowing you to can execute 1 line of code at a time.
+This method creates highly readable code.
+### Downloading Anaconda Navigator
+To download Anaconda navigate to this [link](https://www.anaconda.com/).
+There should be download buttons for all relevant operating systems.
+After downloading Anaconda, launch the program.
+In the window you are presented with you can lauch JupytrLab by clicking on the icon for JupytrLab.
+To learn a bit of the Jupytr basics you can check out this [tutorial]().

 ### How
 ## Python